coderefinery/manuals/local-breakout-rooms.md

   {doc}`coderefinery-mooc` strategy allows us to reach a huge audience in a decentralized manner.

-  - If courses don't have a livestream, we can still reach many people because of HackMD and teams.
-From the list below, steps 2b and 2c work with this option.

   ```{figure} coderefinery-mooc/mooc-diagram.png

   Decentralized teaching allows us to reach many more people than
   we could otherwise.
   ```

-- Most attendees can ask from help through HackMD ({doc}`hackmd-mechanics`), which works very well
+- Most attendees can ask from help through the Notes doc ({doc}`hackmd-mechanics`), which works very well
 - There are periodic exercise sessions, where learners and teams can work together.